There’s no doubt that Amazon is a powerhouse in online shopping. And they have many payment options to ease their customers.

 It is an excellent alternative if you’re looking for a card with low negative feedback and excellent customer service.

 One of the most significant advantages of the Card is that it doesn’t charge an annual fee, unlike many other popular credit cards.

 Additionally, Discover often offers cash-back rewards on purchases.
 It also gives purchase protection benefits that help you recover if something you buy is damaged or stolen.

-Discover Card doesn’t disclose its max limit.
-Some cardholders had credit limits up to $9,200.
+Discover Card doesn’t disclose its maximum limit.
+Some cardholders had credit limits of up to $9,200.